Webonaute/DoctrineFixturesGeneratorBundle/README.md

 Generate Fixture from your existing data in your database.
 You can specify the Entity name and the IDs you want to import in your fixture.

-Only ready stuff are publish on git for now.
-This is not a functional bundle!!!

 Features include:

 - Create fixture from existing entity data.